ZooChat

 The U.S. has had an aquarium renaissance in the last 30 years and there are outstanding aquariums seemingly all over.

-I would argue that the Monterey Aquarium is not only the best aquarium of all the aquariums that I have visited, but the best captive wildlife facility: Put Me In The Zoo: Monterey Bay Aquarium Review
+I would argue that the Monterey Aquarium is not only the best aquarium of all the aquariums that I have visited, but the best captive wildlife facility: http://www.zoochat.com/22/put-me-zoo-monterey-bay-aquarium-265908/

 Some of the other aquariums that people rank very highly in discussion threads here are the Shedd Aquarium in Chicago and the Georgia Aquarium in Atlanta due to their diverse collections and outstanding exhibits.
 I've not yet visited these aquariums.